UPDATE TO THIS ARTICLE: January 27, 2023

 Your friends or family are already using Brood services?
 Amazing!
 Brood services are customised to our families and their specific needs, which makes it easy for friends and family to support them.
 Brood will work directly with you to give these services, all you need to do is send us an email.
 Gifting or surprising your friend with doula services?
-All the family needs to do is book a Meet Brood call, where we discover what they need and when.
+All the family needs to do is fill out our intake form, where we discover what they need and when.

 Brood currently operates and services Vancouver’s Lower Mainland, Bowen Island, and Victoria, BC.
 If you’re outside of those service areas, consider gifting one of Brood’s online courses for parents and caregivers.